rbuskens/spinnaker.github.io/documentation/getting_started.md

 ### Google Cloud Platform Setup

-If you'd like to have Spinnaker deploy to and manage clusters on GCP, you'll need to have a GCP project setup.
+If you'd like to have Spinnaker deploy to and manage clusters on Google Cloud Platform, you'll need to have a Google Cloud Platform project setup.
 If you've already got one, please skip to the next step.
 Otherwise, please follow the instructions below.